 - Courses must be completed in four times the full-time equivalent or less

-Students will still be able to apply for a means tested non-repayable tuition fee grant of up to £1,230 per academic year, and a course grant of up to £265 towards books and travel.
+Students will still be able to apply for a means tested non-repayable tuition fee grant of up to £1,230 per academic year, and a course grant of up to £265 towards books and travel for academic year 2021/22.

 Tuition Fee Loan